bruno-oliveira/theodinprojectExercises/README.md

 - They contain the solutions for the first two mini-projects of the course and can be checked in their respective folders.

 # Folder Tips_JS_&_jQuery
 - This folder contains several use cases of jQuery, with small examples to serve as a reference for future use.
-It covers cases where jQuery can be used to manipulate the DOM in an effective way and shows some use cases based on online research and websites similar to http://www.codeacademy.com and similar.
+It covers cases where jQuery can be used to manipulate the DOM in an effective way and shows some use cases based on online research and websites similar to http://www.codeacademy.com and others.

 # Future work:
 This readme as well as the repo itself will be used from now on to aggregate all of the exercises and tips based on the online course at: http://www.theodinproject.com/